setheclark/flocon-intellij/README.md

 #### MCP Server Settings

-- **Enable MCP Server** - Allow AI agents to query network data (default: enabled)
+- **Enable MCP Server** - Allow AI agents to query network data (default: disabled)
 - **MCP Server Port** - Port for the MCP server to listen on (default: 8086)

-Changes to MCP settings take effect immediately without restarting the IDE.
+All settings changes apply immediately without requiring an IDE restart.
+When you change the MCP server port or toggle it on/off, the server automatically restarts with the new configuration.

 ## MCP Server: AI-Powered Network Debugging